Discord Bot Commands You Can Build

 - • Log channel: Where closed tickets are logged

-Moderation Commands Builder
+Moderation Commands Template

 Add kick, ban, mute, and warn commands with permission checks.